-To verify that the installation was successful, do the following:
+Perform the following steps to verify that the installation was successful:

-- 1. At the system prompt, type the following and press Enter: - rpm -qi SMutility
+- 1. At the system prompt, type the following command and press Enter: - rpm -qi SMutility

 The verification process displays a message that describes the SMutility software.

 If no failure is reported, go to step 2.
 If the verification reports a failure, repeat steps 1 through 6 of the installation procedure.